-Our vision is prevention, care and inclusion today, and cure tomorrow.
+Our vision is risk reduction, timely diagnosis, care and inclusion today, and cure tomorrow.

-Alzheimer’s Disease International (ADI) is the global voice on dementia and the umbrella organisation of Alzheimer associations around the world.
-ADI was formed at a meeting in Washington in 1984 and initially comprised of four members: Alzheimer associations in Australia, Canada and the UK and the US.
+Alzheimer’s Disease International (ADI) is the global voice on dementia and the umbrella organisation of Alzheimer and dementia associations around the world.
+ADI was formed at a meeting in Washington in 1984 and initially comprised of four members: Alzheimer associations in Australia, Canada, the UK and the US.
 Alzheimer and dementia associations are non-profit organisations which support people with dementia and their families.
-In the 35 years since this seminal meeting, ADI has grown from four founding members to 100 member associations and federations globally.
+In the 35 years since this seminal meeting, ADI has grown from four founding members to over 100 member associations and federations globally.

-ADI’s mission is to strengthen and support Alzheimer associations, to raise awareness about dementia worldwide, to make dementia a global health priority, to empower people with dementia and their care partners, and to increase investment in dementia research.
+ADI’s mission is to strengthen and support Alzheimer and dementia associations, to raise awareness about dementia worldwide, to make dementia a global health priority, to empower people with dementia and their care partners, and to increase investment in dementia research.
 ADI works to raise global awareness about dementia including via the annual World Alzheimer’s Month campaign in September, global conference and regional meetings.
 This year ADI is working in partnership with PAHO to deliver a regional dementia awareness campaign for the Americas, aligned with the final year of their strategy.
 ADIs works at a multilateral level to ensure dementia is a global priority, and this year their advocacy work ensured that dementia was specifically included in the G20 declaration.
-In addition, ADI builds and strengthens Alzheimer associations globally to meet the needs of people with dementia and their carers, including via the Alzheimer University training programme.
-ADI publishes leading reports, including a decade of influential World Alzheimer Reports and also advocates for people with dementia and their carers including through collaboration with partner organisations, including Dementia Alliance International (DAI) – an independent self-advocacy organisation of people with dementia – to amplify the global voice on dementia.
+In addition, ADI builds and strengthens Alzheimer and dementia associations globally to meet the needs of people with dementia and their carers, including via the Alzheimer University training programme.
+ADI publishes leading reports, including a decade of influential World Alzheimer Reports and also advocates for people with dementia and their carers to amplify the global voice on dementia.

 Journal articles and more to your inbox